 - Continuous glucose monitors (CGM).
 If you’re deadset on improving quickly, this special technology helps.
+Traditionally for diabetics, top CGM brands now offer kits for health optimizers.
 CGMs like Nutrisense show your around-the-clock blood glucose trends.
 Since insulin levels correspond with glucose, CGMs can help you identify the factors hindering fat adaptation.

 - Cold stress.
 Spending a few minutes in extreme temperatures can stimulate mitochondrial biogenesis and improve insulin sensitivity.
 Take a cold shower, ice bath, or whole-body cryotherapy to capitalize on cold stress.